X-czh/os-readings/notes/exokernel.md

 3. **Abort Protocol**: An exokernel must also be able to take resources from libOSes that fail to respond satisfactorily to revocation requests.
 An exokemel can define a second stage of the revocation protocol in which the revocation request ("please return a memory page") becomes an imperative ("return a page within 50 microseconds").

+## Evaluation

+The performance evaluation in this paper are all series of micro-benchmarks about mechanism, but no macro-benchmarks about applications.

 ## Pros and Cons

 ### Pros